spatie/laravel-site-search/docs/installation-setup.md

 ## Install the Meilisearch client

-Next, you should require the Meilisearch PHP client
+Next, you should require the Meilisearch PHP client:

 ```bash
 composer require meilisearch/meilisearch-php